Data Privacy Day is a day designed to raise awareness of the importance of safeguarding information and improving data protection processes.

 3. Be transparent

 The level of awareness and concerns around data security has never been greater.
-Consumers are all too aware of how their personal data can be misused in the wrong hands.
+Consumers are all too aware of how their personal data can lead to consequences such as identity theft and can be misused in the wrong hands.
 Organisations need to be proactive and take all the necessary steps to protect this data and ensure good information governance.

 If your organisation can demonstrate just how seriously it takes privacy, it can result in greater levels of trust, transparency and creates an opportunity for competitive advantage.